Senate (Netherlands): History

-Elections and membership
+Elections and composition

+Eligibility

+Any Dutch citizen aged 18 years or older who is qualified to vote can stand for election in either house of the States General.
+However, no one can simultaneously sit as a member in both houses.

 Electoral system

-The 75 senators are elected every four years by the members of the States-Provincial of the country's twelve provinces and (since 2019) by electoral colleges elected in the Caribbean Netherlands.
+The 75 senators are elected every four years by the members of the provincial councils of the country's twelve provinces and (since 2019) by electoral colleges of the Caribbean Netherlands and Dutch expatriates.
 The seats are distributed in one nationwide constituency using party-list proportional representation.
 Remainder seats are distributed using the highest averages method.
-The weight of a member's vote is determined by the population of the province in which the voter is a member of the States-Provincial, at a ratio of approximately 1 vote per 100 residents.
+The weight of a member's vote is determined by the population of the province in which the voter is a member of the provincial council, at a ratio of approximately 1 vote per 100 residents.
 The table below shows the weight of members' votes per province as of the 2019 election.